JamesGJ5/Part-II-Hilary-Onward/currentPipelines/README.txt

     training.py will be my training pipeline.

-    inferencer.py will be my inference pipeline.

-    inferencer2.py was created 1:21pm on 15/02/22 for a fresh script for carrying out inference on Ronchigrams and plotting alongside them Ronchigrams calculated from labels predicted
+    inferencer.py was created 1:21pm on 15/02/22 for a fresh script for carrying out inference on Ronchigrams and plotting alongside them Ronchigrams calculated from labels predicted

     modelLogging logs model architectures used in each training run.